How to Add a Member to an LLC: Step-by-Step Guide

 If that’s your case, don’t fret.
 Adding a new member is an excellent opportunity to draft an operating agreement for governing your business relationship.

+An LLC with multiple members will almost always have a written operating agreement.
 If you already have multiple members, the first task is to review the terms of the agreement related to adding new members.

 These terms will dictate the procedures for adding a new member, including who among the current LLC owners is entitled to vote and what percentage of the vote of existing members is needed to add a member.
+Some operating agreements may require an unanimous vote.
+Others may require a 2/3 majority vote.

 Can a married couple own an LLC?